Qocotzxin/hi-form/README.md

 form.subscribe(console.log);
 ```

-In this case we pass a second argument which is an object where each key is an input `name` (the value you provided for name attribute) and the value is an object with multiple options that will apply for the specified field:
+In this case we pass a second argument that is an object where each key is an input `name` (the value you provided for name attribute) and the value is an object with multiple options that will apply for the specified field:

-- `validators` - an array of functions which should return a boolean or a string.
-The string returned by this function should be an error message associated to the validation that failed.
+- `validators` - an array of functions which should return a boolean or a string (`(value: any) => boolean | string`).
+The string returned by this function is usually an error message associated to the validation that failed.
 - `validateOn` - formula runs validations on different events, on of those is the `change` event.
 But the change event can be replaced by `input` event if you want to run validations each time the user types something in.
 Due to performance, `change` is recommended and is the default behavior, but `input` can be useful in several cases.
 - `validateDirtyOnly` - by default formula won't run validations on `blur` if the input value never changed (which means the user never typed any value).
-This behavior can be changed by settings `validateDirtyOnly` to false in which case, validations will be executed when the user focus the input and then leaves (e.g.: when moving through the inputs using `tab`).
+This behavior can be changed by setting `validateDirtyOnly` to `false` in which case, validations will be executed when the user focus the input and then leaves (e.g.: when moving through the inputs using `tab`).

 ### Subscribing